ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 ### Create a new Datacenter
 {: #vpc-bm-vmware-vcenter-dccluster-dc}

-Create a new Datacenter and give it a name.
+In this step, a new Datacenter is created.

-* In the vSphere Client Host and Clusters view, right-click and select New data center.
+1. In the vSphere Client Host and Clusters view, right-click and select New data center.
-* Enter a name, e.g. 'VMware-On-IBM-Cloud-VPC'.
+2. Enter a name, e.g. 'VMware-On-IBM-Cloud-VPC'.
-* Finish the configuration.
+3. Finish the configuration.

 ### Create a Cluster
 {: #vpc-bm-vmware-vcenter-dccluster-cluster}

-Create a new Cluster and give it a name.
+In this step, you will create a new Cluster.

-* In the vSphere Client Host and Clusters view, right-click and select New cluster.
+1. In the vSphere Client Host and Clusters view, right-click and select New cluster.
-* Enter a name, e.g. 'Cluster-eu-de-1'.
+2. Enter a name, e.g. 'Cluster-eu-de-1'.
-* Do not enable DRS or vSphere HA at this point.
+3. Do not enable DRS or vSphere HA at this point.
-* Review the details.
+4. Review the details.
-* Finish the configuration.
+5. Finish the configuration.

 ### Add hosts to vCenter
 {: #vpc-bm-vmware-vcenter-dccluster-hosts}

-Add hosts to the cluster.
+Next, you need to add the deployed VPC bare metal servers as hosts to the Cluster.

-* In the vSphere Client Host and Clusters view, right-click the created Cluster and select Add hosts.
+1. In the vSphere Client Host and Clusters view, right-click the created Cluster and select Add hosts.
-* Enter the hostnames and credentials for each host, and Click Next.
+2. Enter the hostnames and credentials for each host, and Click Next.
-* On Security Alert, manually verify these certificates and accept the thumbprints.
+3. On Security Alert, manually verify these certificates and accept the thumbprints.
-* On Host summary, validate configurations and Click Next.
+4. On Host summary, validate configurations and Click Next.
-* Review and finish the configuration.
+5. Review and finish the configuration.

 Disable Maintenance mode, if needed.